-Adopt the Coordinated Plan Update: Adopting this Plan update, to reflect the region's updated conditions, needs, strategies, and priorities will comprise the Coordinated Public Transit-Human Services Transportation Plan update covered by current federal guidance.
-[The SEDA-COG MPO adopted this Plan update on September 20, 2019; the Williamsport MPO adopted this Plan update on November 18, 2019.]
+Adopt the Coordinated Plan Update: Adopting this Plan update, to reflect the region's updated conditions, needs, strategies, and priorities will comprise the Coordinated Public Transit- Human Services Transportation Plan update covered by current federal guidance.
+[The SEDA-COG MPO intends to adopt this Plan update on September 20, 2019; the Williamsport MPO intends to adopt this Plan update on November 18, 2019.]